mrro3t/CAPTCHA-Recognition-System/README.md

 This script evaluates the CAPTCHA model using validation images and computes performance metrics at both full CAPTCHA level and per-digit level.
 The best model is already saved in models folder.

-metrics/captcha_metrics.png – Overall accuracy, precision, recall, and F1-score.
+`metrics/captcha_metrics.png` – Overall accuracy, precision, recall, and F1-score.

-metrics/per_digit_accuracy.png – Accuracy for each digit position in the 6-digit CAPTCHA.
+`metrics/per_digit_accuracy.png` – Accuracy for each digit position in the 6-digit CAPTCHA.

-metrics/individual_digit_accuracy.png – Accuracy for each digit (0–9) across all positions.
+`metrics/individual_digit_accuracy.png` – Accuracy for each digit (0–9) across all positions.

-The below command requires no arguments, it runs on data folder.
-Metrics are stored in metrics folder.
+The below command requires no arguments, it runs on `data/validation-images` and `data/captcha_data.csv`.
+Metrics are stored in `metrics/`.

 ```bash
 python eval.py
 ```

 **Overall CAPTCHA Metrics**
 ![CAPTCHA Metrics](metrics/captcha_metrics.png)

 **Per-Digit Accuracy**
 ![Per-Digit Accuracy](metrics/per_digit_accuracy.png)

 **Individual Digit Accuracy (0-9)**
 ![Individual Digit Accuracy](metrics/individual_digit_accuracy.png)

 ## Prediction (Locally)

 This script predicts the CAPTCHA model using validation images at default.
-Prediction is directly displayed on Terminal, and .csv file is generated in output folder with image path and predictions for easy visualization.
+Prediction is directly displayed on Terminal, and `output/predictions.csv` file is generated in output folder with image path and predictions for easy visualization.
 It can be run on both GPU or CPU.
 Works on limited resource as well.
-The best model is already saved in models folder.
+The best model is already saved in `models/captcha_model_best.pth`.

 Default :
 ```bash